Konfigurate Hierarchy

 Resources

 Resources are the infrastructure resources that a Workload relies on such as databases, caches, queues, storage buckets, etc. They are managed declaratively within a Workload's YAML configuration.
-Konfig handles provisioning Resources for a Workload and configuring IAM on the Workload's service account such that it can access its resources securely and in a least-privilege manner.
+Konfigurate handles provisioning Resources for a Workload and configuring IAM on the Workload's service account such that it can access its resources securely and in a least-privilege manner.
 Resources can be shared between Workloads or Workloads can have exclusive ownership.
 Resource Templates provide a means to abstract resource configuration from developers and enforce organizational standards.